shaybak/bamazon/README.md

 The message printed after the user enters the product ID and desired quantity is contingent upon certain verifications.
 There are three things the program will verify, which we'll look at.

-**1. Verify that the user has entered an appropriate ID that corresponds to a product.**
+**FIRST: Verify that the user has entered an appropriate ID that corresponds to a product.**

 In our DOOM Eternal example, the program checks the storefront ("Checking storefront...") for the product.
 It then returns the message "You selected DOOM Eternal [quantity: 1]", acknowledging that the user has entered an ID that corresponds to a product.

 ![DOOM Eternal example2](gifs/gif3-doom.gif)

-**2. Verify that the product is in stock.**
+**SECOND: Verify that the product is in stock.**

-**3. Verify that the product is available in the quantity the user needs.**
+**THIRD: Verify that the product is available in the quantity the user needs.**

 ###